amoghpoonakar/BunkVerse/README.md

 ## About

-BunkVerse is a student-focused attendance management application designed to make attendance tracking, analysis, and planning easier.
+BunkVerse is a student-focused attendance management application designed to make attendance tracking, analysis, planning, and timetable management easier.

 Instead of simply displaying an attendance percentage, BunkVerse introduces the **Bunk Bank** — a system that helps students understand how many classes they can safely miss, carry unused bunks forward, or borrow from future months when necessary.

+BunkVerse also includes **ZUMI**, a built-in student assistant that lets users interact with their timetable, attendance, and Bunk Bank information through natural-language questions.

 BunkVerse is designed around the idea of **planning attendance responsibly**, giving students a clearer picture of their attendance situation without relying on manual calculations.